Keep tabs on all of the exciting DTA initiatives!

 Better Bus Stops Program

-“Making improvements to our transit service by reducing travel times and upgrading your bus stop experience.”
+“Improving our transit service by reducing travel times and upgrading YOUR bus experience.”

-In the DTA’s 2017 Transit Development Plan, the community expressed a strong desire to see improvements to travel times and investments at bus stops.
-The Better Bus Stops Program will address two items based on high priority objectives in the plan – investments at targeted bus stops to improve the passenger experience and a bus stop balancing initiative to consolidate and optimize the number of stops.
+The Twin Ports community has expressed a strong desire for improvements to travel times, reliability, and bus stops.
+The Better Bus Stops Program will address two high-priority objectives – investments at targeted bus stops to improve the passenger experience and a bus stop balancing initiative to consolidate and optimize the number of stops.

-Recently, the DTA has invested in several bus stop improvements to make your experience waiting for the bus more pleasant and enjoyable.
-35 shelters that were 40-50 years old were replaced, with another 18 planned for the summer of 2021.
-10 solar lights were successfully piloted in 10 shelters and the DTA anticipates adding this feature to more locations soon.
+Recently, the DTA invested in several bus stop improvements to make your experience waiting for the bus more enjoyable.
+Thirty-five aging shelters, over 40 years old, were recently replaced, and another 18 shelter replacements are already planned in 2021/2022.
+In addition, solar lights were successfully piloted in 10 shelters and the DTA anticipates adding this feature to more locations soon.

 There are several more investments planned in the coming years.
 Over $2 million in funding has been programmed for bus stop improvements over the next 5 years.
 Investments will improve:

-- Amenities – Seating, new and replacement shelters, bike storage, real-time bus arrival info.
+- Amenities – Seating, new and replacement shelters, bike storage, real-time bus arrival information

 Bus Stop Balancing